Luzifer/twitch-bot/README.md

       --twitch-token string        OAuth token valid for client -v, --validate-config            Loads the config, logs any errors and quits with status 0 on success --version                    Prints current version and exits

+# twitch-bot help
+Supported sub-commands are:
+  actor-docs                     Generate markdown documentation for available actors api-token <name> <scope...>    Generate an api-token to be entered into the config help                           Prints this help message
 ```